 3. Complete the instructions for changing your configuration, saving js.conf and starting the Process Manager Server.

-Change the job start retry value About this task
+Change the job start retry value

 The job start retry value controls the number of times that the Process Manager Server tries to start a job or job array before it raises a Start Failed exception.